Where history comes to life

 Donations to the Archives

-The richness of the College's collections owes much to the generous donations we receive.
+The richness of the College's collections owes much to the donations we receive.
 If you have any material which you think might be of interest to the College Archives, we would love to hear from you.
 Although we are unable to accept all offers we receive, we are always grateful for the opportunity to consider them for appraisal.
 For more information, please contact Kate Pulford, Archivist.